Before the American Revolution, which everyone knows about, six – count ‘em, six – French and Indian Wars engulfed the region for over 43 years.

 In the end, the French and Indians lost, but they put up a good fight for a long, long time.

-The English did have some Indian allies – the Iroquois, for example, enemies of the Wabanaki, allied with the French.
-But the French generally treated Indians better than the English.
+The English did have some Indian allies.
+The Iroquois, for example, enemies of the Wabanaki, allied with the French.
+But the French generally treated Indians better than the English did.
 Though the French had far fewer settlers, they made a formidable foe.
 Even after they surrendered Canada, Maine and all the land east of the Mississippi to the English, they came back to fight the English again in the American Revolution.

 Historians sometimes refer to the French and Indian Wars as part of the first world wars, a remote theater of the wars fought by European empires on the continent and at sea.